matej2/instagram-dm-webhook-service/README.md

 # instagram-chat-bot

-> This is not autorespond / autosend service
+> This will not be autorespond / autosend service.
+Similar to Facebook chat bot services, this service will use webhooks to communicate with external services to get response based on received message.

 This is a draft for instagram chat bot service.